motorcycle 101 guides

 Provide proof of residency in New Hampshire ✔️ ✔️

-*If you are over the age of 18, you are not required to enroll in a Basic Motorcycle Rider Training Course.
-However, if you submit proof of completion, you will have the option of waiving the road skills portion of the New Hampshire motorcycle license test.
+*If you are over 18 years old, you do not need to enroll in a Basic Motorcycle Rider Training Course.
+However, submitting proof of completion will open up the option of waiving the road skills test.

 4.3 New Hampshire Motorcycle License Test